dude613/person-crm/README.md

 ### Client

-1. The path to client will me :
+1. The path to the client will be :

     ```bash
     ./server
     ```

-2 Vercel will automatically deploy nextjs app
+2 Vercel will automatically deploy the Next.js app

 ## Additional Notes